spacelift-io/user-documentation/docs/integrations/cloud-providers/azure.md

 This page explains how to configure the following authentication methods in Spacelift:

 - [Spacelift Managed Integration](azure.md#spacelift-managed-integration) - the simplest way to get up and running.
-Handles automatic secret creation and rotation, but is only supported on public workers.
+Handles automatic secret creation and rotation.
 - [Static Credentials](azure.md#static-credentials) - useful when using the public worker pool, or workers that are not hosted in Azure.
 Simple to setup, but requires you to manually manage secret rotation.
 - [Managed Service Identities](azure.md#managed-service-identities) - ideal when using [private workers](../../concepts/worker-pools.md) hosted in Azure.
 Requires managing your own workers, but secret rotation is handled automatically by Azure.